EcoDynIZW/Sollmann_2024_PCJ/README.md

 *SCR case study brown tree snakes.R*: R code to repeat SCR case study for brown tree snakes

-*SCR case study data prep.R*: R code to rformat original brown tree snake data for secr analysis; no need to run this script as its output is available in data-raw
+*SCR case study data prep.R*: R code to format original brown tree snake data for secr analysis; no need to run this script as its output is available in data-raw

 *secr simulation all scenario random Z.R*: R code to generate SCR data and analyze them under a model that does and one that does not account for temporal variation in detection